spageektti/sapphire/README.md

 - **[TRY THE APP IN THE BROWSER](https://sapphire.spageektti.cc)**

 > [!WARNING]
 > The app is currently in active development, and we cannot guarantee the stability of all releases.
-The `v1.0.0` version is scheduled for release in June 2025.
+The `v1.0.0` version is scheduled for release in late June 2025.

 ## Features
 - **Cross-Platform Compatibility:** Works seamlessly on Android, iOS, Windows, Linux, Mac, and in your browser.